ihodes/notes-archived/posts/next-generation-sequencing-a-gentle-introduction.md

 [^tnng]: There happens to be a next next generation of sequencing currently being researched, focusing on obtaining e.g. longer read lengths (which makes it easier to detect certain mutations called structural variants) and better error profiles, as well as more speed.
 Since, for the most part, these aren't being used yet, I'll just point you to the [Wikipedia article explaining these new methods](http://en.wikipedia.org/wiki/DNA_sequencing#Methods_in_development) (they're very cool).
 [^traits]: Also known as [phenotypes](http://en.wikipedia.org/wiki/Phenotype).
 [^methods]: It turns out that molecular biology is largely driven by tools.
 These tools are generally better ways of visualizaing the workings of cells and sub-cellular structures.
 Most great discoveries in biology are preceeded by great tools.
-[^price theory]: Well, they are in theory as low as that.
+[^price-theory]: Well, they are in theory as low as that.
 No genomics core that I'm aware of yet offers sequencing for near that price.
 [^pipelines]: Well, "must" is putting it a little strongly.
 There are various pipelines which implement various strategies for processing sequences.
 Not all require steps such as BQSR, but it's worth mentioned because, right now, it crops up a lot.